What is esophagitis?

 - Esophageal pH test for stomach acid.
-Your provider will put sensors or thin wires into your esophagus with an endoscopy.
+Your provider will put sensors or thin wires into your esophagus either while you're awake or with an endoscopy.
 These sensors or wires are left in place to gather information over 1 to 3 days.
 This can show if stomach acid backs up in the esophagus.

 How is esophagitis treated?

 Treatment depends on the cause.
 It will also depend on how severe the condition is.
 Treatments include: